7urtles/flask_nginx_https/README.md

 4. Installs and runs CertBot create a certificate and enable https for the entered domains. <br><br><br>

 <h3>Note:</h3>
-After following the prompts to configure the Flask application and configure SSL the<br>server will run displaying the servers local IP address and active PORT number.<br>
+After following the prompts to configure the Flask application and configure SSL the Flask application will run displaying the servers local IP address and active PORT.<br>

 The script currently creates no back ups of nginx-configurations.<br>
 It is recommended to back up ```/etc/nginx/sites-available/default``` prior to running if Nginx is already installed.<br><br>